masterapps-au/encrypted_s3_backup/README.md

 Any errors will be output to STDERR, which in the example above writes them to errors.log.

+## How to Automate Backups via Docker

+The included docker image contains cron and allows you to schedule encrypted_s3_backup to be run periodically.

+How often cron runs is controlled via the `CRONTAB` environment variable.
+The default is `0 * * * *`, which means it will run on the hour, every hour.

+A minimal example which backs up the a local folder `/path/to/backup` to Amazon S3:

+`docker run -d --name encrypted_s3_backup
+  -e SRC_LOCAL_PATH=/data
+  -e DEST_AWS_ACCESS_KEY_ID=my_key -e DEST_AWS_SECRET_ACCESS_KEY=my_secret -e DEST_S3_BUCKET=my-bucket
+  -e ENCRYPTION_PASSWORD=my-encryption-password
+  -v /path/to/backup:/data
+  ghcr.io/masterapps-au/encrypted_s3_backup`

+Alternatively you can use the docker container to run the script directly to do a backup, restore or verify.
+For example:

+`docker run -it --rm
+  -e SRC_LOCAL_PATH=/data
+  -e DEST_AWS_ACCESS_KEY_ID=my_key -e DEST_AWS_SECRET_ACCESS_KEY=my_secret -e DEST_S3_BUCKET=my-bucket
+  -e ENCRYPTION_PASSWORD=my-encryption-password
+  -v /path/to/backup:/data
+  ghcr.io/masterapps-au/encrypted_s3_backup
+  /encrypted_s3_backup.py --verify`

+Note: It is suggested you use the "Config Environment Variables" like in the examples above, to avoid mounting a config.json file.

 ## Config File Format

+The structure of the config.json file.
+Alternatively you can set configuration values via environment variables.
+See "Config Environment Variables" below.

 ### Storages

 `src`, `dest`, and `restore` keys define a storage to use as the source, the destination and where to restore to, respectively.
 Each storage can be either a LocalStorage, or S3Storage.

+`restore` is special in that it defaults to a `local_path` of `$TMPDIR/encrypted_s3_backup_restore` if no `restore` is provided.

 **LocalStorage**